safe-global/safe-docs/docs/sdks_02_cpk.md

 Now that the instance is setup it is possible to check the address of the proxy.

-Note: This address is available even before the proxy is deployed
+Note: This address is available even before the proxy is deployed due to [counterfactual deployment](contracts_03_deployment.md).

 ```js
 cpk.address